mmtan/IDA/README.md

 ```

 ## Supported features
-* Detect if a fragment file is compromised before assembling.
 * Detect if all the fragment files for assembling are derived from the same original file.
+* Detect if a fragment file is corrupted before assembling.
+  - Error detection is realized by adding the output of the application of hash function SHA-224 on the content of the file ( such output is called message digest) to the file.
+The hash value of the content of the file is recomputed in the IDA.assemble function and is compared with the message digest tagged in the file.
+Error detection using SHA-224 provides 112 bits of security againts collision attacks.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.